nginx-clojure/nginx-clojure.github.io/More.md

 ### Listener about the Closed Event of Channel

-A closed event will happen immediately when channel is closed by either of these three cases:
+A closed event will happen immediately when a channel is closed by either of these three cases:

 * channel close function/method is invoked on this channel, e.g. (close! ch)
 * inner unrecoverable error happens with this channel, e.g. not enough memory to read/write